 - 19% let customers renew their policy online

 - 6% let customers file a claim digitally

 Insurers who can close that capability gap will benefit from cost efficiencies, stronger customer satisfaction, increased customer loyalty and profit gains.
 The financial ROI of churn reduction can be significant, knowing it typically costs five times more to attract a new customer than to keep an existing one.

 But in fact, there is an even bigger prize for insurers who manage to successfully engage their customers with a fully digital lifecycle: DATA.

 In the long run, insurers can use data to transform their customer relationships and move from ‘buy and forget’ to ‘trusted advisor’

-The real long term opportunity for insurers is to transform the very nature of their customer relationships and the key to achieving this transformation is data.
+The real long term opportunity for insurers is to transform the very nature of their customer relationships.
+And the key to achieving that is data.

-Highly relevant and valuable data is generated by consumers’ mobile phones, wearables (e.g. Fitbit) and a whole host of new connected devices being introduced in the ‘Internet of Things’ market (connected homes, connected cars, etc...).
+Highly relevant and valuable data is generated by consumers’ mobile phones, wearables (e.g. Fitbit) and a whole host of new connected devices, introduced as the ‘Internet of Things’ market (connected homes, connected cars, etc…).

-This represents a great opportunity if you can convince your customers to give you access to their private data in exchange for valuable new advisory services such as helping them identify, assess and mitigate health, property and lifestyle risks as well as gain protection tailored to their individual needs.
+This represents a great opportunity if you can convince your customers to give you access to their private data in exchange for valuable new advisory services.
+Help them identify, assess and mitigate health, property and lifestyle risks as well as gain protection tailored to their individual needs.

-But to do so your customers must feel cared for individually and with true empathy and they have to trust that you will continue to keep things fresh by evolving your services.
-Customers should also be incentivised and trust that when they change their behaviour and improve their risk profile they will benefit from cheaper insurance premiums.
+But to do so, your customers must feel cared for individually, with true empathy.
+They need to trust that you will continue to keep things fresh by evolving your services.
+Customers should also be incentivised that when they change their behaviour and improve their risk profile, they will benefit from cheaper insurance premiums.